amazinglyaws/githubactions_devsecops/README.md

-# githubactions_devsecops
-Deploy a Netflix clone using GitHub Actions powered by DevSecOps
+# Deploy a Netflix clone using GitHub Actions powered by DevSecOps

 Tools used : AWS EC2, SonarQube, Trivy, Docker, GitHub and GitHub Actions